 I know we’re all focused on the war in Europe—as we should be—but I thought I’d take a week to go full Andy Rooney and complain about television commercials.
 Specifically, I want to talk about the television commercials that more than any other really get under my skin: pharmaceutical ads.

 Not to worry.
 If there’s a problem with my skin, Dupixent can heal it from within.
-Cyndi Lauper and I can trade stories about Cosentyx, and then we can sing about Otezla to the tune of the 1974 pop hit “Magic,” which is not as catchy as the Skyrizi song (written, I swear, by someone named Richard Cheese).
+Cyndi Lauper and I can trade stories about Cosentyx, and then we can sing about Otezla to the tune of the 1974 pop hit “Magic,” which is not as catchy as the Skyrizi song.
 At the end of it, I can emerge Tremfyant with…well, with Tremfya.

 And that’s just for my skin.
 I haven’t even thought about my atrial fibrillation, HIV status, toe fungus, overly thick (or thin) blood, diabetes, Hep C, or my many cancers, none of which might matter if I am undergoing a manic-depressive phase or suffering from schizophrenia.